redis/redis-py/README.rst

 function.
 Script instances accept the following optional arguments:

 * **keys**: A list of key names that the script will access.
-This becomes the KEYS list in LUA.
+This becomes the KEYS list in Lua.
 * **args**: A list of argument values.
-This becomes the ARGV list in LUA.
+This becomes the ARGV list in Lua.
 * **client**: A redis-py Client or Pipeline instance that will invoke the script.
 If client isn't specified, the client that intiially created the Script instance (the one that `register_script` was